 - Pre-Pharmacy - same as regular undergraduate charges for 66 credit hours.

-- All pharmacy students retaking a course during the summer terms are required to pay the per credit hour rate for the repeated course in addition to the regular summer program fee.
+- All College of Pharmacy students retaking a course during the summer terms are required to pay the per credit hour rate for the repeated course in addition to the regular summer program fee.

 - The Arnold School of Public Health participates in the Schools of Public Health Application System (SOPHAS).
 This system is used to accumulate and verify application data from prospective students nationwide, and verified prospective student data is provided to the school for processing applications to these programs: Environmental Health Sciences: MPH, MS, and PhD; Epidemiology and Biostatistics: MPH, MSPH, DrPH, and PhD; Exercise Science: MPH in Physical Activity and Public Health; and Health Promotion, Education, and Behavior: MPH, MSPH, DrPH, and PhD; Health Services Policy and Management: MHA, MPH, DrPH, PhD; Academic Affairs: MPH in General Public Health.
 The cost of $115 per application is charged directly to the students by SOPHAS and is not reflected in the University's fee schedule.
 Applicants for these programs also pay the $50 Graduate school application to the University of South Carolina General Fund.